 All of these are different types, and we shall go over each of these in this section, and the advantages and disadvantages of each.

 Free-choice feeding is a common way to feed your cat.
-This is essentially when there is a slotted time for the cats to have food and graze on this, which is good if they usually like small meals throughout the day.
+This is essential when there is a slotted time for the cats to have food and graze on this, which is good if they usually like small meals throughout the day.
 Now, there are a few benefits of this, and they are as follows:

 - There isn’t too much effort to use